Planetforlife Home Page

 A Growing Awareness of Peak Oil

 Oil geologists, oil company executives and most scientists know that an oil crisis is nearly upon us.
-Peak oil production has already happened in many places.
-It happened in the US in 1971.
-Peak oil production in the Middle East has not yet happened but it will soon.
-Peak oil production does not mean the oil is gone.
-It means demand will exceed production after the peak.
 World peak oil production is about to happen with profound implications for everyone.
-In a few years--within the decade--oil production will decline--slowly at first but then accelerating.
+In a few years—within the decade—world oil production will decline—slowly at first but then accelerating.

 Some Politicians are Aware of Peak Oil